polterguy/polterguy.github.io/index.md

   image_description: Wizard standing in his library reading a book symbolizing the power of Magic Cloud
 ---

 Magic Cloud, or Magic for short, is a backend software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, AI, low-code, and no-code software development automation.
 This allows you to focus on creative tasks, while having the machine create the boring parts.
-Magic comes in two flavors.

-* Single Server Enterprise License at $5,000 per month
-* Kubernetes Cluster Enterprise License at $20,000 per month

-**Notice** - The open source community edition is no longer actively maintained, and should be considered legacy.

 If you're interested in purchasing a professional license you can [contact us here](mailto:thomas@ainiro.io).
 If you're only looking for a hosted cloudlet allowing you to use all plugins, create workflows, and AI chatbots - You can purchase a cloudlet from AINIRO.IO [here](https://ainiro.io/buy).